mjdamgaard/UP-Web-Project/README.md

-But when you are in charge of the algorithms that you use, you can make sure that content is only shown to you once it has been past enough other users, who have then been given plenty of time to report the content if it is inappropriate.
+But when you are in charge of the algorithms that you use, you can make sure that content is only shown to you once it has been past enough other users first, who have been given enough of time to report the content if it is inappropriate.

-And in case there is a shortage of users who volunteer to be among the first ones to see new content, and to report it it is inappropriate, we will start to give out rewards to such users as a way of attracting more.
+And in case there is a shortage of users who volunteer to be among the first ones to see new content, and to report it if it is inappropriate, we will start to give out rewards to such users as a way of attracting more.

 #### 3. Avoid misinformation

-When algorithms are only optimized to maximize engagement, they are also not really incentivized to filter out content that spreads misinformation, as that kind of content only helps to increase engagement.
+When algorithms are only optimized to maximize engagement, they are also not really incentivized to filter out content that spreads misinformation, since that kind of content also only helps to increase engagement.

 But when the algorithms are instead optimized to maximize user benefit,